 A workload study developed by the NCAOC using the methodology of the National Center for State Courts found that the current staffing is insufficient in several family court districts.
-This is due in part to the redistricting.
-Based on the workload formula, an additional 14 full-time positions are needed to fully staff the family court districts.
-This extra staff includes both staff needs that arose from the redistricting as well as insufficient staff in the original family court counties where populations have swelled.
-As funding becomes available for the Family Court program, the NCAOC will need to balance the staffing needs of existing districts with the desire for expansion districts.
+Based on the workload formula, an additional 24 full-time positions are needed to adequately staff all eighteen family court districts (as of January 2024).
+This deficit includes staff needs that arose from redistricting, insufficient staff in the original family court counties where populations have swelled, and need in the three new districts that were awarded one court coordinator in 2023 to begin implementing family court principles.